-- You may have to change the height and width options in the code so that the form stays within the fixed width of the content area of your CQ page (500px) and so that the iframe height is tall enough to avoid adding a scroll bar.
-Preview the page by hitting the Preview icon on the Sidekick and then reload the page in Firefox ERS.
-Activate the page
+- You may have to change the height and width options in the code so that the form stays within the fixed width of the content area of your AEM page (500px) and so that the iframe height is tall enough to avoid adding a scroll bar.
+Preview the page by hitting the Preview icon on the Sidekick and then reload the page

 - Test the form.
 Check the results on the responses spreadsheet.

 - Set up the notification feature on the responses spreadsheet.
 Log into the account that should receive the notifications (can be different from the account that created the form), open the spreadsheet go to the Tools menu and chose Notification Rules.
 Define from the options given how you want to be notified.
 You can log into multiple different gmail accounts and repeat this if multiple people need to be notified.
 Each person needs to first have been given access to the responses spreadsheet using the Share options.

 - Test again and make sure you are getting the emails notifying you of new responses.

 You may have to adjust the height number in the embed code so that your entire form appears without using the scroll bar.